xiuchengquek/plotALLPCA/PlotAllThePCA/readme.md

 ## IMPORTANT!

 As the code do not handle negative value very well.
-You will have to recenter your PCA plot to ensure that all values are positive.
+When using for PCA plot analysis, you will have to recenter your PCA plot to ensure that all values are positive.
 By convention, PCA plots are zero-centered.

 ## Usage